Selling Central Palm Beach | Palm Beach County Real Estate

 What to do instead:

-If a job change is unavoidable, speak with your lender and Realtor beforehand.
-They may be able to advise you on how it will affect your loan approval.
+If a job change cannot be avoided, talk to your lender early and discuss how it may affect your loan approval.

 3. Don’t Deposit Large Sums of Cash